neoncortex/joker/README.md

 * When passing a url as input, it needs to end in / for the domain matching.
 * %num, %sec and %arg can't be used as part of commands since they are used as placeholders for line number, manual section and user input.
-* When passing a file path as input, it needs to end in /.
+* When passing a directory as input, it's path needs to end in /.
 * Relative path's must start with ./
 * If it receives a "string" like that, it will be interpreted as a relative path, will be appended ./ and dealt with as a file.